zenpho/raditecSBG/README.md

 # raditecSBG
-Radikal Technologies (raditec) Spectralis editor.
-View and edit (groove and line sequence) data stored in `.SPT` files.
-Depends on my [raditecSPT](/zenpho/raditecSPT) library.
+Radikal Technologies (raditec) Spectralis editor to view and edit groove and line sequences in `.SPT` files and requires my [raditecSPT](//github.com/zenpho/raditecSPT) library.

 ## What is this?
 Why is it useful?